 Yes!
 DIS classes are fully in person today, and we expect they will continue to be.
 However, we are ready to move to a remote learning format should it be necessary as a result of local public health guidance, exposure requiring self-isolation, or COVID-19 illness.

-Will Summer at DIS look different due to COVID-19?
+Will Fall Semester 2021 at DIS look different due to COVID-19?

-- To offer you peace of mind, DIS has a flexible cancellation policy for Summer 2021 so you can cancel at any time before Arrival Day with no financial penalty – we’ll refund all tuition and fees paid to DIS – including your deposit.
+- While we are confident that we will be able to run a full and robust semester, DIS has a flexible cancellation policy for Fall Semester 2021 so you can cancel at any time before Arrival Day with no financial penalty – we’ll refund all tuition and fees paid to DIS, including your deposit.

 Life in Copenhagen and Stockholm Today